doctorfree/DriveCommandLine/README.md

 ## Motivation

+Google Drive is a ubiquitous cloud storage and synchronization service which offers anyone with a free GMail account 15GB of free cloud storage through Google One.
+However, managing a Google Drive can be difficult, especially for those users with multiple GMail accounts and Google Drives.

+This package intends to provide Google Drive management via the command line in a manner that eases the burden of Google Drive management and provides a facility to automate many Google Drive management tasks.

 ### Introduction to Using the Command Line

 The command line has a long and storied history in computing.
 Read some of that